Form 8.3 - The Vanguard Group, Inc.: THG plc

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit .5p ordinary Purchase 18,575 1.46 GBP
+Purchase/sale Class of relevant security Number of securities Price per unit .5p ordinary Sale 5,170 1.40 GBP

 (b) Cash-settled derivative transactions